-The First-level short specialisation degree in Coordination of Health Professions provides the required skills for the role of Health Planning Coordinator, in order to constantly improve the quality and provision of human, structural and technological resources of a company.
+The First-level short specialisation degree in Coordination of Health Professions provides the necessary skills to perform the coordination function, which represents a type of organizational function assignment, with a view to the continuous improvement of quality and in the management of the company’s human, structural, and technological resources.

 The course tackles two thematic areas: healthcare management and professional development, and it meets the requests of Law no. 43 of 01/02/2006, providing the qualification required for access to the coordination role.

-The course allows the development of independent judgment in the evaluation of objectives, roles, activities and organizational methods; communication skills in promoting the organizational development of health professions services; ability to learn useful methodologies for promoting, coordinating, managing projects and processes of continuous quality improvement (professional and organizational).
+The course allows the development of independent judgment in the evaluation of objectives, roles, activities and organizational methods; communication skills in promoting the organizational development of health professions services; ability to learn useful methodologies for promoting, coordinating, managing projects and processes of continuous quality improvement.

-The teaching activity of the Master in Coordination of Health Professions is, for the most part, in presence.
-It also includes, for activities other than the internship, a limited part delivered via telematic methods (synchronous and asynchronous), for a maximum of 30%.
+The teaching activity of the First-level short specialisation degree in Coordination of Health Professions is, for the most part, in person.

-The internship, of which attendance is mandatory for 100%, includes 500 hours (20 CFU) of which 200 are of field activities in locations affiliated with the University.
-The remaining 300 hours of internship are dedicated to self-learning and reporting.
+The internship, for which attendance is 100% mandatory, consists of 500 hours (20 ECTS), of which 200 are field activities at locations affiliated with the University.
+The remaining 300 hours of the internship are dedicated to self-learning and the preparation of reports.

-At the end of the course, the student will have to produce a written paper that will be presented orally, with the help of audiovisuals, in front of a commission composed of University professors and external experts.
+At the end of the program, the student must produce a written paper that they will present orally, with the aid of audiovisuals, in front of a committee composed of University professors and external experts.

-The Master is aimed at professionals with diplomas/degrees in the health professions listed in the admission notice.
+The First-level short specialisation degree is aimed at professionals with diplomas/degrees in the health professions listed in the admission notice.
 It enables the organizational coordination function in the area of health professions.
 Possession of a three-year diploma/degree in one of the health professions of the sector is the mandatory requirement for admission.
 The Master is aimed at providing skills to:

 - Coordinate resources aimed at the objectives assigned to the Unit/Service;